akshitjain11/fse-scholar-engine/README.md

 # ASU FSE Scholar Scraper

-This repository contains two scripts that work together to extract **ASU SCAI faculty names** and gather their **Google Scholar publication data**.
+This repository contains two scripts that work together to extract **ASU Fulton Schools of Engineering (FSE) faculty names** and gather their publication data.

 ---

 ## 📌 1. `extractor.py` — ASU SCAI Faculty Extractor

+We begin with SCAI (School of Computing and Augmented Intelligence) as our initial target department.
 This script scrapes the **ASU SCAI faculty directory** and collects the names of all listed professors.

 ### **Features**